bmixonba/bmixonba.github.io/_posts/2025-05-21-Linux-Routing.md

 ```
 Figure 37.
 Located at [`include/linux/netfilter.h`](https://github.com/torvalds/linux/blob/master/include/linux/netfilter.h#L307).

-`NF_HOOK` wraps for the underlying `nf_hook` function that
+`NF_HOOK` is a wrapper for the underlying `nf_hook` function that
-handles the return codes for the Netfilter hooks and ultimately calls
+handles the return codes for the Netfilter hooks and calls
 `ip_rcv_finish` if the packet is allowed to `PASS`.
 For any other return code,
 the hook consumes the `skb`